 24. Surgical Repair

 Surgical repair of your pup’s damaged joints is often the only way to provide your pet with meaningful relief from canine arthritis.
-However, surgery is also among the most costly, invasive and high-risk strategies available.
+However, surgery is also among the most costly, invasive and high-risk strategies available, so it is generally considered one of the last resorts.

 25. Stem Cell Therapy